Len Smith (rugby): Rugby union career

 Smith played with the Eastern Suburbs RUFC in the 1930s and after making state representative appearance for New South Wales against Queensland, Victoria and the All Blacks he was selected as a Wallaby for the ill-fated 1939 tour of Great Britain.
 Docking at Southampton the day before World War II was declared, the side left England without playing a game.

 Wartime

 Smith enlisted in the AIF during World War II and served in Palestine, Egypt and Syria before returning home in 1942.
 Playing rugby league in the army Smith realised that many union players in Sydney had converted and on his return he switched codes to be able to compete against the best players.
 He remained in the Army whilst playing for Newtown.
 For the 1944 semi-final against the St George Smith had to travel 25 hours by train from an army camp in Melbourne.Smith saw further active service and a command from 1944 to 1945 in New Guinea.
 At discharge in October 1945 he was a Captain in the 2/2 Australian Ordnance Stores Company.

 Rugby league career

 Club career

+Smith joined the Newtown Bluebags in 1942 and played with the club until 1948, aside from the 1945 season when he was on active service.